IwunduSonia/SYNERGY---case-study/README.md

-ABOUT THIS SYNERGY CASE STUDY
+# SYNERGY

 This is a hypothetical energy company located in Nigeria.
 It supplies three products - AGO, PMS, ATK to its customers around different regions in the country.

+This repository was written using MYSQL.

 ELEMENTS OF THIS CASE STUDY